arthurflor23/handwritten-text-recognition/README.md

 python graphite --workflow recognition --recognition flor --beam-width 30 --recognition-run-index -1 --inference --image path/to/image1.png
 ```

 This command will perform inference on the specified images using the Flor optical network and a beam width of 30 in the prediction.
-The selected optical model is indicated by the recognition index, which loads the last trained model.
+The selected optical model is indicated by the recognition run index, which loads the last trained model.

 ---

 Additionally, different `workflows` can be used, such as `synthesis` and `synthesis_recognition`.
-For the first, the synthesis model is trained and used to synthesize fake manuscripts; in the second, the synthesis serves as data augmentation for the recognition models.
+For the first, the synthesis model is trained and used to synthesize fake manuscripts; in the second, the synthesis serves as data augmentation for the recognition models in an integrated training pipeline.

 ## Tutorial Notebook